 When you're dragging, a 20-minute stroll around the block can lift your energy and help your symptoms.
 Moderate exercising like walking can help stimulate deep breaths and open your nasal passages so you can breathe easier.
 Exercise, too, increases the number of beneficial bacteria in the intestines, which helps control the immune system, according to a study in the journal Gut.

 6:30 p.m.
 Sip on chicken soup.

-Your mom was on to something when she used to bring you chicken soup on sick days: The vapor and ingredients in chicken soup can suppress chemicals that cause inflamation in the body, Schachter says.
+Your mom was on to something when she said that sipping chicken soup was the best way to get rid of a cold: The vapor and ingredients in chicken soup can suppress chemicals that cause inflammation in the body, Schachter says.
 Even if you can't get your hands on mom's homemade version, plain old canned soup works just as good as homemade in helping fight off the cold, a study published in the journal Chest found.

 9 p.m.
 Clear your nose and throat.